jon3r4de/documentSorting/README.md

 4. This would create an executable file which would open the gui and script on click

-## For detailed instructions with photos
+## For detailed usage instructions with photos

 - [Click me](https://docs.google.com/document/d/1sCcNOIv9fNf_n9Z4UowgdfXjKE5VcrCdsmLcb_UrdcA/edit?usp=sharing)